tobsel7/t-bus/README.md

 # t-bus
-A communication middleware based on sockets and Json designed for integration into microservice projects.
+A communication middleware based on sockets and JSON designed for integration into JAVA microservice projects.